Most Appearances as a Contestant (ATV)

 Shows: 3.38, 3.40, 3.43, 4.11, 4.33 (Gala Final)

-across two series.
+.
 Image © The Stage Media Company Limited

 The group Sparrow ran out winners on their first appearance on 14 June 1975 and booked a place in a special Winners & Near Misses show just two weeks later.
 On their second appearance they lost out to another group, Toby, who qualified for the series final.
 Sparrow were invited to appear again, along with another group, Helen Day & Catch, on a second Winners & Near Misses show on 19 July 1975, but the show was won by the group Ofanchi and it looked like their appearances were over.